 Then the kids needed shoes.
 School trips were coming up.
 The car needed a service.
 And so on.
 She needed the car to get to work.
 It was important that the kids didn’t miss out.
 She had to find the money to pay for these things.

-This was how the situation with her debt had developed.
-She knew that things had to change, but didn’t know where to start.
+This was how her debt had developed.
+She knew things had to change, but didn’t know where to start.
 Thankfully I did.

-As we chatted, I already had some ideas that might help her.
-We started discussing her feelings and thoughts about money, about spending, and about making decisions.
-We realised that one of her main problems was her generosity – she constantly gave to others, without a thought for herself.
-She is the type of person who would give you the coat off her own back.
-It is a lovely trait in a person, and she will never lose that generous personality, but she realised that it couldn’t apply to money.
-She had to stop being so generous with money and giving away things of value, if she was to get her finances under control.
+We discussed her feelings and thoughts about money, about spending, and about making decisions.
+One of her main problems was her generosity – she constantly gave to others, without a thought for herself.
+She would give you the coat off her own back.
+It is a lovely trait in a person, and she will never lose that generous personality, but it couldn’t apply to money.
+She had to stop being so generous with money, if she was to get her finances under control.

 What can we change?

 We looked at Fran’s income and expenditure, and identified areas for improvement.
-As well as focusing on cutting costs, we also looked at ways that Fran could increase her income.
+As well as cutting costs, we looked at how Fran could increase her income.
 None of these were difficult, and Fran had more money coming into the house, which was helping her to gain control.

 “No overspending at all now.
 I really think twice about every purchase and if I don’t need it I won’t get it.”